In my opinion, it is high time to modernize the ubiquitous cranberry and brie appetizer.

-The combo of sweet, salty, tart (and how easy it is to cook) are what makes it the ultimate in entertaining go-to recipes but it's a little expected.
-So, for our latest Friends Who Fete party we made a modern twist on that recipe by folding in sage pears and topping it with hot honey, pomegranate seeds, and citrus zest.
+The combo of sweet, salty, tart (and how easy it is to cook) is what makes it the ultimate in entertaining go-to recipes, but it's a little expected.
+So, we made a modern twist on that recipe for our latest Friends Who Fete party by folding in sage pears and topping it with hot honey, pomegranate seeds, and citrus zest.

 seeded if you want it less spicy, for garnish

 Make The Pear Filling: Heat the butter in a medium saucepan over medium-high heat.
 Add the shallots and season with salt and freshly ground black pepper.
 Cook until translucent, about 3 minutes, then add in the sage leaves and pears and cook until the pears are tender for about 2 minutes.
 Set aside until cool enough to handle, then discard the sage leaves.